 5. Amounts of aid from sources outside the University are estimates, and are based on the best information available to us.
 They do not represent a guarantee of these funds by the University.

 6. Students must inform the Financial Aid Office of aid and/or scholarships from any source outside the University.
 Please send a copy of the official notification letter to our office.
-Please be sure to provide a name and Albany ID on the notification.
+Be sure to provide a name and Albany ID on the notification.
 Federal regulations may require an adjustment be made to the financial aid package.
-It is the Financial Aid Office's policy whenever possible to reduce self-help aid, e.g., loan and/or workstudy, whenever we are notified of outside assistance.
+If an adjustment is required, it is the Financial Aid Office's policy whenever possible to reduce self-help aid, e.g., loan and/or workstudy, whenever we are notified of outside assistance.

-7. Students awarded Federal Perkins Loans or Federal Direct Loans must complete loan entrance counseling prior to the first disbursement of loan proceeds.
+7. First time borrowers awarded Federal Perkins Loans or Federal Direct Loans must complete loan entrance counseling and their Master Promissory Note (MPN) prior to the first disbursement of loan proceeds.
 Perkins Loan recipients should follow online instructions found under "Student Quick Links" on the financial aid website: www.albany.edu/financialaid.
-Direct Loan entrance counseling can be completed at http://www.studentloans.gov.
+Direct Loan entrance counseling and the MPN can be completed at www.studentloans.gov.